-- Check out this piece on the International Freezer Challenge and 2019's winners in Nature magazine!
+- Check out this piece on the International Freezer Challenge and 2021's winners in Nature magazine!

 - Ventilation effectiveness—combined with energy efficiency—can make laboratories both safe and sustainable.
-I2SL has started a new working group, chaired by Kishor Kahn of AnSight LLC, to raise awareness about ventilation effectiveness for laboratories (VEL) among architects, engineers, facility managers, owners, and others who are involved in the design, operation, and maintenance of laboratories.
+I2SL has started a working group, chaired by Kishor Kahn of AnSight LLC, to raise awareness about ventilation effectiveness for laboratories (VEL) among architects, engineers, facility managers, owners, and others who are involved in the design, operation, and maintenance of laboratories.

 - Learn about the Bringing Efficiency to Research (BETR) Grants program, which is an ongoing focus of the I2SL University Alliance Group (UAG).